-4.10 There is a need to support local business and promote better access to employment opportunities and improve infrastructure for business e.g. high speed broadband could be a relatively unobtrusive gain in this sensitive area and would facilitate increased homeworking.
-Being in a rural location some of the limiting factors on business, such as lack of public transport, need for an improved electrical supply which is currently often disrupted; Welsh Water's stated concern for limited capacity to deal with additional sewerage needs; no shop and road transport issues will need to be considered in ways unbounded by the land use planning system.
-The nature and characteristic of the neighbourhood area substantially limits business growth.
-In terms of infrastructure.
-Any business planning applications will be judged on the basis of this lack of infrastructure, and possible controls over businesses may be necessary.
+4.10 There is a need to support local business and promote better access to employment opportunities and improve infrastructure for business, such as high speed broadband that could be a relatively unobtrusive gain in this sensitive area and would facilitate increased homeworking.
+Being in a rural location some of the limiting factors on business are: lack of public transport; need for an improved electricity supply (which is currently often disrupted); Welsh Water's stated concern for limited capacity to deal with additional sewerage needs; no shop; road transport issues of small C and U roads.
+These will need to be considered in ways unbounded by the land use planning system.
+The nature and characteristic of the Neighbourhood Development Plan area substantially limits business growth.
+Any business planning applications will be judged, amongst other things, on the basis of this lack of infrastructure.
+Possible controls over businesses may be necessary.